 Treatment of these conditions frequently includes oral corticosteroids.

-Idiopathic hypereosinophilic syndrome is an uncommon disorder in which the number of eosinophils increases to more than 1,500 cells per microliter of blood for more than 6 months without an obvious cause.
+Hypereosinophilic syndrome is an uncommon disorder in which the number of eosinophils increases to more than 1,500 cells per microliter of blood (more than 1.5 × 109 per liter) for more than 6 months without an obvious cause.
+Some people have a rare chromosome disorder.

 Symptoms may include weight loss, fevers, night sweats, fatigue, cough, chest pain, swelling, stomachache, rash, pain, weakness, confusion, and coma.
 Additional symptoms of this syndrome depend on which organs are damaged.